jerv13/zrcms/server-react-block-renderer/README.md

     }
 }
 ```
-And responses will look like:
+Remote render service response bodies will look like:
 ```json
 {
     "html": "<h1>Helloooo There!</h1><p>This is me saying hi.</p>"